HomeMy WebLinkAboutcoa.lu.ex.ShawSeparationLots23&24from16-22—in V—�Y'-

 To require Historic Designation of vacant property such as lots 16 and 17

-will entail the formation of an Historic District for these lots_ In-
+will entail the formation of an Historic District for these lots.
+In-

 clusion of these vacant lots in an Historic District implies that any